ExeClim/Isca/exp/test_cases/trip_test/README.md

 Nightmare, some tests have failed
 ```

 The bucket test is the only one that fails in this instance.
-This is because the bucket model formulation was changed inbetween these two commits, and so it is expected that the results with the two commits will differ.
+This is because the bucket model formulation was changed between these two commits, and so it is expected that the results with the two commits will differ.
 However, we note that the other tests have their results unchanged, meaning this is a safe modification to the code.
+Any unexpected failures should be investigated before submitting a pull-request.